-I can never sleep the night before I am to travel abroad.
-Double checking my flight status, making sure I’ve packed my flyest gear and necessities, and peeking in the pocket of my duffle bag to ensure my passport is there, all consume me to the point of what I’ve dubbed as Travel Insomnia.
-So much time, organization, and stress goes into setting myself up for a getaway that will allow me to just let go, and let be.
-Vacation after all, is supposed to be a time to kick back, and where some people say forget about the world you’re leaving behind, I say become the person you truly are at the core.
+I can never sleep the night before I travel abroad.
+Double checking my flight status, and checking the pocket of my duffle bag to ensure my passport is there, all consume me to the point of travel insomnia.
+So much time, organization, and stress goes into setting myself up for a getaway that will allow me to let go, and just be.
+Vacation after all, is supposed to be a time to kick back and where some might say, forget about the world you’re leaving behind.
+For me, it’s about becomIng the person you truly are.

 His mesmerizing smile gleamed against the red and gold embers of his flawless mocha colored face.
 Santo Domingo, I see you!

 That brings me to my most recent visit to the Dominican Republic.
-A country many of my friends and family often tease is my second home away from home.
+A country many of my friends and family often tease is my second home.
 Although I travel annually to the friendly Caribbean nation, this year, my friends and I decided to switch it up.
 We set our sights on the electric and chaotic streets of Santo Domingo.
-It was a first time for all of us so we were excited to explore the mystique of the city and its entire urban and exotic splendor.
+It was a first time visit for all of us so we were excited to explore the mystique of the city and its urban splendor.

 I’ve watched a bevy of YouTube vloggers chronicling their time in the vibrant city, but just like anything new I experience, I like to put my own stamp on it and be open to anything amazing happening.
-After a three-hour flight, and catching myself snoring off and on with my ray bans barely hanging on the bridge of my nose, I arrived.
+After a three and a half flight, and catching myself snoring with my ray bans hanging on the bridge of my nose – I arrived.
 A brief shuffle through customs and my vacation is officially beginning.
-I walk towards the exit only to realize my arranged car is not here.
-There is nothing like seeing an energetic driver holding up a sign with your name on it, but my moment of feeling like Sean Puffy Combs was being denied.
-As I called the hotel to check on the status of my car, I confirmed with the staff member the driver was on his way.
-I was a bit irritated but I was in the Dominican Republic and was choosing how I was approaching this lapse of communication between the hotel and myself.
-Besides, this time spent waiting to be picked up allowed me to focus on the nagging observation I unconsciously was not focusing on, which is the beautiful brown people of Santo Domingo.
-More importantly, from the airport grounds staff, to baggage personnel, to security, I could not help but notice the Tall and Tan and Young and Lovely men from Santo Domingo.
+I walk towards the exit only to realize my car hasn’t arrived.
+There is nothing like seeing a driver holding up a sign with your name on it, but my moment of feeling like Jay-Z and Beyoncé was being denied.

-I began to forget the fact that I was waiting for a ride for over an hour, felt myself begin to smirk devilishly as I muttered the words to myself, this should be fun!
 When my driver arrived, I opted out of the berating comments I envisioned myself saying to him.
-It’s difficult to be an American Asshole, when your driver looks like he was chiseled from stone by the likes of Michael Angelo who was very generous with emphasizing his muscular thighs and backside on this human work of art.
-His mesmerizing smile gleamed against the red and gold embers of his flawless mocha colored face.
+It’s difficult to be an American Asshole, when your driver looks like he was chiseled from stone by an artist generous with emphasizing his muscular thighs and backside.
+His smile gleamed against the red and gold embers of his flawless mocha colored face.
 Santo Domingo, I see you!

 it was thrilling to observe so many men like ourselves, many whom looked like us, be free to enjoy a night with likeminded friends.
 I was comforted by this and felt at home.

-A quick ride to the hotel allowed for an interesting wild experience (literally) through the city.
-I had a blunt introduction to the traffic and to say New York City drivers have nothing on those here is an understatement.
-I saw a bit of a former world through old buildings and architecture, thrown in with some modern touches that in some spots, resembled an urban city in the states.
-People are bustling about going to and from work and all the while, I’m imagining who they are, where they work, and wondering if they’re happy, in love, and what they may be thinking.
-I reach the hotel, check in, and wait for my friends to arrive.
+A quick ride to the hotel allowed for a wild experience (literally) through the city.
+It was quite an introduction to Santo Domingo traffic and to say New York City drivers have nothing on drivers here is an understatement.
+I saw a former world through old buildings with beautiful architecture, thrown in with modern touches that in some spots, resembled an urban city in the states.
+People are bustling about going to and from and all the while, I’m imagining who they are, where they’re going, and wondering about the lives they lead.
+I finally reach the hotel, check in, and wait for my friends to arrive.
 A quick nap was in order but even with my exhaustion, I still could not sleep.
-Santo Domingo was calling, and I was way to eager to answer!
+Santo Domingo was calling my name, and I was way too eager to answer!

 This city, unlike its resort laden neighbor on the West coast felt liberated.
-We were visible in another form and it was thrilling to observe so many men like ourselves, many whom looked like us, be free to enjoy a night with likeminded friends.
+It was thrilling to observe so many men like ourselves, many of whom looked like us, be free to enjoy a night with likeminded souls.
 I was comforted by this and felt at home.

-After hopping in a cab with our guide / cabbie Freddy, better known as Ready Freddy, we began our descent on the city.
+After hopping in a cab with our driver Freddy, better known as Ready Freddy, we began our descent on the city.
 Freddy was an unofficial tour guide, and was not only intent on telling us about the historically proud attributes Santo Domingo had to offer, but also a bit of it’s red light attraction, in case you were asking for a friend.

 Our first stop of the night was at Fogoo Lounge & Disco in the colonial district.
 After taking care of Freddy we entered the club.
-The gentleman collecting the money admitted he did not know how to calculate the cost of entry into American Dollars so we opted to use pesos (I recommend always having a few on hand).
+The gentleman collecting the money at the door didn’t know how to calculate the cost of entry into American Dollars so we opted to use pesos instead (I recommend always having a few on hand).
 We got our wristbands and were ready to get the party started.
 The club was empty but that would soon change.
-We noticed immediately the wait staff including the bartender were simply stunning visions of male beauty.
-Beautiful hues of brown all wearing nothing but underwear that appeared to be painted on as they hugged every masculine curve and amplified every attribute worthy of catching the eye, sneakers, and fitted caps.
+We noticed immediately the wait staff including the bartender were stunning visions of male beauty.
+Beautiful hues of brown all wearing nothing but underwear that appeared to be painted on as they hugged every masculine curve, worthy of catching the eye.
 This was going to be a good night I thought!

-As we clustered together discussing our next move and before proceeding to the bar, a sexy waiter with the most beautiful smile and pair of green eyes, greeted us and from what I could tell, was asking me a question.
+As my crew and I clustered together while approaching the bar, a sexy waiter with the most beautiful smile and emerald eyes, greeted us and from what I could tell, was asking me a question.
 It was in Spanish and right in that moment I regretted not keeping up with my Duolingo app Spanish practices.
 I didn’t understand a word he said but I smiled and pointed to the bar.
-He walked us over and of course we followed admiring from behind what his momma gave him.
-I would find out later he was gloriously featured multiple times in Lees Studio NYC’s own Ernest Montgomery’s coffee table book “Hermoso” (thank me later).
+He walked us over and of course we followed admiring from behind what momma abundantly gave him.
+I would find out later he was gloriously featured multiple times in Lees Studio NYC’s own and Ernest Montgomery’s coffee table book “Hermoso” (thank me later).

-The drinks were flowing, the hookah was on the table in the VIP section and I couldn’t help but notice how beautiful of a sight it was to see so many gay men, some local, some from other parts of DR, in addition to an international crowd.
-Despite the fact of being in another country with different laws, culture, and language barriers, I felt that sense of home again and it made me grateful.
-I was grateful that I could be here and that all of our stories were connected and somehow in this very moment, we were all assembled together sharing a fun night with friends.
+The drinks were flowing, the hookah was on the table in the VIP section and I couldn’t help but notice how beautiful of a sight it was to see so many gay men, some local, some from other parts of DR, and even international an crowd enjoying the scene.
+Despite the fact of being in another country with different laws, culture, and language barriers, I felt that sense of home again and it made me feel grateful.
+I was grateful that all of our stories were connected and allowed all of us to be here sharing a fun night with friends.
 It was magical and I knew I wanted more of Fogoo and more of Santo Domingo.

-It is a personal dream of mine to travel the world, particularly the parts where enslaved Africans were imported and left an indelible impact on the country, cuisine, and customs.
-I want to be able to see other gay men of color in other countries and hear their stories, their triumphs, and struggles.
-Over the years, I was able to do so in Punta Cana and now Santo Domingo.
+It’s always been a personal dream of mine to travel to countries where enslaved Africans were imported ultimately leaving an indelible impact on its culture, cuisine, and customs.
+I also want to see other gay men of color outside of the United States and hear their stories, their triumphs, and struggles.

-I loved the freedom of Santo Domingo as it pertains to its same gender loving brethren.
+I loved the freedom of Santo Domingo that I witnessed by its same gender loving brethren.
 As I automatically seek similarities in new people I meet in other countries, my time is SD proved to be no different.
-The Dominican people are a proud people, and rightfully so.
-The pride in their culture was evident among the smiling faces and dancing feet of locals who danced the night away with the likes of Ceky Viciny in addition to Drake and Rihanna.
-I saw our similarities when we all bopped our heads to “Work” and “Klok Con Klok” even when we the Americans, had no clue what was being said.
-It was the bass, the rhythm, the rich melodies that felt almost ancestral as we all agreed in unison to bop hour heads and rock our shoulders from side to side in what I like to the call, the universal dance sign of that’s my sh*t!
+The Dominican people are a proud people and rightfully so.
+The pride in their culture was evident among the smiling faces of locals who danced the night away with the likes of Ceky Viciny, Drake, and Rihanna.
+I saw what connected us when we all bopped our heads to “Work” and “Klok Con Klok”.
+When the Americans had no clue what was being said from many of the reggaeton songs, It was the bass, rhythm, and the rich melodies which felt almost ancestral as we rocked our shoulders from side to side in what I like to the call, the universal dance sign of that’s my sh*t!

 I relished in the fact that I could be so far away from home, yet still felt as if I was there, safe, sound, and among my people.